oakcask/vscode-ipc-sock-hack/README.md

 alias code='vscode-ipc-sock-hack'
 ```

-If you using `code -w` as EDITOR in vscode's intergrated terminal,
+If you are using `code -w` as EDITOR in vscode's intergrated terminal,
 don't forget editing `settings.json`:

 ```diff